ibm-cloud-docs/openshift/get-help.md

 ```
 {: pre}

-Example commands to collect the logs from a given time frame.
+Example commands to collect the logs from a given time.

 ```sh
 oc adm must-gather --since=24h